fbpx

 In patients with aortic root aneurysm who maintain a healthy valve, the David procedure may be suitable.
 The procedure spares the healthy aortic valve, by replacing the weakened section of the ascending aorta, removing the stretching pressure and allowing it to return to normal function.

-The ross procedure
+The Ross procedure

 For severe heart valve disease, the non-functioning valve must be replaced.
 For younger patients, the Ross procedure may be recommended.

-The ross procedure involves replacing a non-functioning aortic valve with your pulmonary valve and then implanting a healthy donor valve where your pulmonary valve used to be.
+The Ross procedure involves replacing a non-functioning aortic valve with your pulmonary valve and then implanting a healthy donor valve where your pulmonary valve used to be.

 Sutureless aortic valve replacement